finos/datahelix/DeveloperGuide.md

 *Need an ICLA?
 Unsure if you are covered under an existing CCLA?
 Email [help@finos.org](mailto:help@finos.org)*

-# Building And Testing
+# Building and Testing

 DataHelix uses Java 1.8 which can be downloaded from this [link](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 DataHelix uses [gradle](https://gradle.org/) to automate the build and test process.
 To build the project run `gradle build` from the root folder of the project.
 If it was successful then the created jar file can be found in _orchestrator/build/libs/generator.jar_ .

+[Guice](https://github.com/google/guice) is used in DataHelix for Dependency Injection (DI).
+It is configured in our 'module' classes, which all extend `AbstractModule`, and injected with the `@inject` annotation

-DataHelix uses cucumber for behaviour driven development and testing, with [gherkin](https://docs.cucumber.io/gherkin/)-based tests.
+[Cucumber](https://cucumber.io/) is used for behaviour driven development and testing, with [gherkin](https://docs.cucumber.io/gherkin/)-based tests.
 To run the tests for DataHelix run `gradle test` from the root folder of the project.

 Below is an example of a cucumber test: